CAM-o-man/blinkOSweb/docs/popcornVPN.md

 If you know how to code, feel free to clone our Git repository at the top of the page.
 If you'd like to fork it and make a product of your own, too, that's fine as well, however please read our license, also at the top of the page.

+## Get popcornVPN

+popcornVPN is now available on the Google Play Store.
+Unfortunately, the iOS version is still in development, but we'll tell you here as soon as it is available.

+### For those without the Google Play Store:

+If you're running an alternative operating system like LineageOS or blinkOS, without access to the Google Play store, you can download and install the app manually with the APK at the top of the page.